Pine Shavings For Chickens: Pros, Cons and Comparison

 There are 3 types of pine shavings.
 Each one has a feature that fits different ages and sizes of chickens.
 They are:

-How to Use Pine Shavings in Your Coop?
+How to Use Shavings of Pine Wood in Your Coop?

-Here are step-by-step guides to using pine shavings in your chicken coop:
+Here are step-by-step guides to using shavings of pine wood in your chicken coop:

 Start by removing the old bedding.
 Clean the coop by scrubbing down its surfaces.
 Finally, let it dry completely.